Hiking the Figure 8 Loop in Bryce Canyon is a perfect way to explore many of the best sights in Bryce Canyon National Park.

 This Figure 8 Loop hike is located inside Bryce Canyon National Park, so you’ll have to purchase a $35 per car pass that is valid for 7 days.
 You also have the option to purchase an annual US National Parks Pass for $80, which is worthwhile if you plan to visit 3 or more national parks over the next year.

-When to hike the Figure 8 Loop
+When is the best time to hike the Figure 8 Loop?

 The best time to hike in Bryce Canyon is during the summer, between May and September.
 In the late spring and early fall, snow storms are possible which may cause trail closures.